 - Some electric barbecues feature a hood to limit heat loss, but these are not commonly found.

-All electric barbecues are equipped with thermostats for improved temperaturecontrol and also usually have a removable aluminium tray for collecting grease.
-Stability is an important factor with electric barbecues due to their lightweight construction (a broad base is preferable).
+All electric barbecues are equipped with thermostats for improved temperature control and also usually have a removable aluminium tray for collecting grease.
+Stability is an important factor with electric barbecues due to their lightweight construction; a broad, heavy base is preferable.

 The biggest advantage of electric barbecues is that they are suitable for both indoor and outdoor use.
-According to the model, they may have removable feet which makes them easy to move about and they can even be placed on top of a table.
+Depending on the model, they may have removable feet which makes them easy to move about.
+Some models can even be placed on top of a table!

 - The grill body can be made of steel or cast iron (the latter of which is more durable).
 The thickness of the metal gives you an idea of how long-lasting and stable the barbecue will be;